 - TLD – the Top Level Domain’s corresponding country (.com .fr etc.)

-Manually adding (multiple) links
+Manually adding or importing links

 As already mentioned, Linkody will only display 1 link per 1 referring (unique) domain, so what if you want to have multiple links from the same domain monitored?